gitaarwerk/gitaarwerk/README.md

   * 🖋 Fountain pens
   * 🤵🏼‍♂️ Suits
   * 🥘 Cooking
-- 💅🏽 I’m currently working on a front-end library for a bit of glam!
+- 💅🏽 [Gleamy](https://www.gleamy.dev/)!
+I’m currently working on a front-end library for a bit of glam!
-- 🎧 While working on the front-end library, this will be used for a Linux distro for headphone streaming
+- 🎧 While working on the front-end library, this will be used for a Linux distro for headphone streaming.

 <!---